NAKAJIMA MIHOEMON I

 Career:

-Before 1713: according to one source, he was born in Edo in 1702 but it is unlikely for one simple reason: he would still be a child in 1713 and therefore unable to become katakiyaku in 1713.
-He starts his career as a disciple of Nakajima Kanzaemon I, who gives him the name of Nakajima Kanshirô.
+Before 1713: according to one source, he was born in Edo in 1702 but it was unlikely for one simple reason: he would still be a child in 1713 and therefore unable to become katakiyaku in 1713.
+He started his career as a disciple of Nakajima Kanzaemon I, who gave him the name of Nakajima Kamenosuke [1].
+Later, at an unknown date, he became Nakajima Kanshirô.

-November 1713: first stage appearance in ôshibai; he takes the name of Nakajima Mihoemon, becomes katakiyaku and plays at the Yamamuraza the role of Taira no Masamori in the kaomise drama "Sazare Ishi Nasu no Futahashira".
+11th lunar month of 1713: first stage appearance in ôshibai; he took the name of Nakajima Mihoemon, became katakiyaku and played at the Yamamuraza the role of Taira no Masamori in the kaomise drama "Sazare Ishi Nasu no Futahashira".

-November 1717: Mihoemon plays at the Ichimuraza the role of Abe no Munetô in the kaomise drama "Kinkazan Yoroi Biraki"; he changes the writing of his first name:
+11th lunar month of 1717: Mihoemon played at the Ichimuraza the role of Abe no Munetô in the kaomise drama "Kinkazan Yoroi Biraki"; he changed the writing of his first name:

 Previous writing New writing